Vai al contenuto principale

 Course delivery

-The course will provide 10 hours of teaching.
+The course will provide 10 hours of teaching with the methodology of the flipped classroom.
 Further learning material will be presented to students on Turin University's Moodle platform

 Oggetto: